-creating links initially started out as a collaboration of art psychotherapists from different nations who aim to support communities by training professionals who work with children in the context of with trauma, displacement and diversity.
+creating links initially started out as a collaboration of art psychotherapists from different nations who aim to support communities by training professionals that work with children in the context of diversity, trauma or displacement.
 In 2020 Carolyn opened a community-based private practice in order to directly offer therapy and counselling services to children and families in Berlin.
-The multicultural creating links network remains active until today and continuing to support other colleagues and communities by offering international training programmes and events.
+The multicultural creating links network remains active until today, continuing to support other colleagues and communities by offering international training programmes and events.

 Gwen brings over 12 years of experience working with diverse communities and under-represented groups.
 As a qualified Art Psychotherapist she supports children in schools and those impacted by life threatening illnesses in England, her place of origin.
 She has spent time in different countries, including Japan, Nepal and Canada and has worked with children in Ghana.
 Gwen has experience of delivering art workshops and community projects for refugee and asylum seeking families.
 She holds a firm belief that combining the arts with psychoeducation promotes empowerment and development within communities leading to growth and resilience.

 Nehama received her MA in Art Therapy from the University of Haifa, Israel, and her BFA from the Academy of Fine Arts, Florence, Italy.
 Originally from Jerusalem, she has worked with diverse populations in different settings and countries, such as Ethiopia, Armenia, Germany and Israel.
 These include working individually and in group settings with children with autism spectrum disorders, HIV/ AIDS and adults with PTSD.
 For the past four years she has been working in Berlin, Germany, with at-risk children from migrant and refugee backgrounds.
 Nehama is currently focused on integrating art-based mental health support for children dealing with trauma in school and refugee-shelter settings.